 The Cape Buffalo is one of the most abundant of Africa’s large herbivores, sometimes congregating by the thousands. © Jonathan Rossouw

-Southern Tanzania & Mahale Mountains
+Southern Tanzania Safari & Mahale Mountains

 Southern Tanzania traditionally receives less publicity than the more famous Serengeti and Ngorongoro Crater, but its staggering biodiversity, scenic variety and untrammeled feel have seen it emerge as a firm favorite among discerning wildlife lovers.
 The region’s game-viewing showpiece is the 21,000-square-mile Selous Game Reserve, a vast tract of wilderness that supports the world’s largest surviving populations of Lion, Buffalo, Hippo and Sable Antelope.
 Other highlights include the baobab-studded woodland and rugged slopes of Ruaha National Park, the teeming seasonal floodplains of Katavi National Park, and the superb Chimpanzee-tracking of Mahale Mountains National Park, the latter set on the shore of Lake Tanganyika.
-Leave the crowds behind, and join Apex on an expertly-guided journey that flies between all four of these iconic wildlife destinations, exploring them at a sufficiently relaxed pace to appreciate all they have to offer.
+Leave the crowds behind, and join Apex on an expertly-guided Southern Tanzania safari that flies between all four of these iconic wildlife destinations, exploring them at a sufficiently relaxed pace to appreciate all they have to offer.

 - Travel by Air